ibm-cloud-docs/account/catalog-add-private.md

 1. From the version list that's displayed on the product details page, click the row that contains your software.
 1. Review the version details, and click **Next**.
-1. (Optional) Set an image pull secret, which is used to access and pull the image from a private container registry, and click **Next**.
-An image pull secret is not required if the image is in a public container registry.
 1. Review and add security and compliance controls, and click **Next**.

 ### Operator from Red Hat registry
 {: #catalog-config-oprh}